oraclekid12/rulebook2024/content.md

 > **ADVANCED RULES**
 >
 > You may use a discard phase action to put an **event card** into play
 > but no more than one per phase.
-Some effects may change the number of
-> discard phase actions you receive or may give you alternate ways to
-> use your discard phase actions.
 >
 > Each event card may only be played once each game.